 6 miles return, suitable for beginners

-Coniston once had its very own railway line connected to the Furness Railway, which was abandoned in 1958.
-In recent years, however, parts of the track bed have been converted to form a cycle path: The Torver Trail!
+Coniston once had its own railway line connected to the Furness Railway, abandoned in 1958.
+However, in recent years, parts of the track bed have been converted to form a cycle path: The Torver Trail!

 View our cottages in and around Coniston.